 Monday, May 1, 2017

-NY Times Deserves To Lose Subscribers By Hiring Brett Stephens
+NY Times Deserves To Lose Subscribers By Hiring Bret Stephens

-Climate denier and former WSJ columnist-nitwit Brett Stephens - now hired at NY Times to spew his bunkum.
+Climate denier and former WSJ columnist-nitwit Bret Stephens - now hired at NY Times to spew his bunkum.
 Critical thinkers have reacted by canceling their Times' subscriptions.

 So, it boils down to a simple bone -headed move.
 The Times, for whatever reason, has sought to "enhance" its stable of columnists but in doing so outraged its readership.
 And they should be outraged when scientific inquiry is undercut in favor of propaganda from a dedicated climate know nothing and denialist.
 Recall how way back on January 23, 2015, Stephens was skewered on Bill Maher's 'Real Time' for his nonsensical takes when he compared today's consensus on global warming to a spurious one for global cooling in the 70s.
 Stephens blurted: